treeverse/charts/charts/lakefs/README.md

 If you can't provide such access, lakeFS can be configured to use an AWS key-pair to authenticate (part of the `lakefsConfig` YAML below).

 ## Major Chart Upgrades
-### General Guidelines
-Before performing a major upgrade, it is strongly recommended to perform these steps:
-* Commit all uncommitted data on branches
-* Create a snapshot of your database

 ### Upgrading from chart version 0.5.XX or lower (lakeFS v0.70.XX or lower)
 Introducing [lakeFS v0.80.0](https://github.com/treeverse/lakeFS/releases/tag/v0.80.0), with **Key Value Store** support.
 As part of this upgrade, the entire database will be ported to the new KV.
+Before performing this upgrade, it is strongly recommended to perform these steps:
+* Commit all uncommitted data on branches
+* Create a snapshot of your database

 In order to prevent loss of data during this process it is recommended to stop all the pods running `lakeFS`.
 This can be achieved by scaling the number of pods down to 0:
 ```bash
 # Stopping all pods running release my-lakefs